mwvgroup/pwv_kpno/doc/install.rst

     pip install pwv_kpno

 The pip package manager will automatically install any missing dependencies in your Python environment.
-If you have any issues installing the package with, try installing each dependency individually and then reinstall **pwv_kpno**.
+If you have any issues installing the package, try installing each dependency individually and then reinstall **pwv_kpno**.
 Dependencies can be installed with pip by running::